manyokgchop11-svg/WebTech_Final_Project/README.md

 - Customer reviews and ratings

 ## Contributors
-[Your Name] - Full Stack Developer
+Manyok Gai Chop- Full Stack Developer

 ## License
 This project is developed for academic purposes.